jexxa-projects/Jexxa/tutorials/TimeService/README.md

     private final TimeService timeService;
     private static final String TIME_TOPIC = "TimeService";

-    //To implement a so called PortAdapter we need a public constructor which expects a single argument that must be a InboundPort. public PublishTimeListener(TimeService timeService)
+    //To implement a so called PortAdapter we need a public constructor which expects a single argument that must be an InboundPort. public PublishTimeListener(TimeService timeService)
     {
         this.timeService = timeService;